 As a result, Starpack is widely regarded as the UK’s leading awards for all facets of the packaging industry, including manufacture, design and new technology.

-It is also run alongside the popular and highly successful schools and student event, which focusses on the next generation of packaging designers and innovation.
+It is also run alongside the popular and highly successful schools and student event, which focuses on the next generation of packaging designers and innovation.

 Winning a Starpack Award, as well as providing recognition for a company’s designers, will also offers potential global recognition through entry into the Worldstar Awards.